HeyStenson/WDI-Project-1/README.md

 ### To Do

-* Sprint 7.1
-Play game with win logic

 * Sprint 8
 Player stats saved to database

+* Sprint 9
+Make game look nice

+* Sprint 10
+Make fun game to play